edenmind/OpenArabic/README.md

 If you have skills in any of theese techonolgies and has an interest in helping taking OpenArabic.io further, then please join as a contributor.

 ## Infratrustructure
+The heart of the infrastructure is the microservice mesh providing language services (tashkeel, text-to-speech, lemmaization) to the backend API serving the front end clients.

 ![Service Infrastructure](https://github.com/edenmind/OpenArabic/blob/main/docs/OpenArabic%20-%20Service%20Architecture.png)

 ## CI/CD Status